dytqDotfiles/dwm/README.md

 # Hack

-Font is more large (small screen...)
+Font is more large (small screen...), change color scheme, add font awesome (get package in your distro), rename tilling mode...

 - config.h: add support for sound, brightness, mpd, clickable button for dwmblocks

 - dwm: add clickable button for dwmblocks -> change function buttonpress and add a signal to send to dwmblocks